OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/07-relay-controlling-circuits.md

 When the script is running, you'll see a ton of debug messages from the console.
 Now when you flick the switch to on or off, the buzzer should respond by turning on or off appropriately.

-Infinite loop appears here as well, and as usual, exit the script with `ctrl`+`c`.
+Infinite loop appears here as well, and as usual, exit the script with `Ctrl-C`.

 ### A Closer Look at the Code

 From the PWM tutorials, we've touched on how to account for the limitations of hardware when writing software.
 In this tutorial we've put more of that into practice.

-Main topics covered:
-* Read - Modify - Write
-* Checking Status
+One important thing introduced is the **Read - Modify - Write** cycle.
+One major part of the cycle is **checking status** of our components (the 'read' part of the cycle).
+Additionally, we **log** the status - this is a very good habit to get into for fast debugging.

 #### Reading then Writing